dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Create.

 This method creates a new Dot, containing an empty filesystem.
+The dot will be created in the namespace provided in the request.
+If you do *not* have creation rights in that namespace, the response will be an error.

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: YES

 ##### Request.